 Pain Point 6: EBITDA and Cash Flow are Different in Structuring Debt Size and Debt Repayment from EBITDA and Cash Flow for Risk Analysis as with Scenarios (P50, P99) with Debt to Capital Constraint

 For good reason lenders can impose a number of different tests in setting the size of debt.
 The debt cannot be more than a given amount of the project spending.
 But the debt cannot result in a DSCR below a given level in a negotiated base case financial model and it also must meet another DSCR criteria in a negotiated downside case.
 This means that your model must include different cash flow scenarios and it must be able to optimise the amount of debt issued from the different scenarios.
 Funding issues in project models can become complex.
 Finally, you link variables from the parallel model page to items like interest during construction, CFADS and funding needs that are often fixed from copy and paste macros.

 Pain Point 7: Adding Re-Financing Into Your Models

 After you have finished making your model, the last thing you feel like doing is adding some potential refinancing to the model.
 When you add re-financing to the model it can occur at different times and it can have different sizing assumptions.
-Worse, the sizing of the refinanced debt depends CFADS which in turn depends on the taxes that are paid but the taxes drive the cash flow and thus the size of the debt.
+Worse, the sizing of the refinanced debt depends CFADS which in turn depends on the taxes that are paid.
+But the taxes drive the CFADS and thus the size of the re-financed debt.
 After working out all of the other circular references with copy and paste macros, do you really want to deal with another one.
 With the method Hedieh and I have developed, you can enter a new re-financed debt issue into the model and evaluate the IRR without further copy and paste macros.

 Pain Point 9: Incorporating Complex Tax Regulations into Your Model